apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**CDC updates RSV shot recommendations due to drug shortages**
+**Banks face tougher anti-discrimination rule - POLITICO**

-You can read more about it [here](https://www.washingtonpost.com/health/2023/10/24/rsv-monoclonal-shortage-cdc-update/).
+You can read more about it [here](https://www.politico.com/news/2023/10/24/lending-discrimination-anti-redlining-rule-00123150).

 ## Requirements
 - Python 3.8